Introduction

 Introduction.

-The overview shows the fuse positions of the electrical equipment relevant to the driver.
-The first column of the overview contains the fuse location; the other columns indicate the rated current, the fuse version, and the protected electrical equipment.
+The overview shows the fuse positions for electrical equipment that is most relevant to the driver.
+The first column identifies the fuse location, while the other columns show the rated current, fuse version, and the electrical equipment protected by that fuse.

-Depending on the country and equipment of the vehicle, there may be deviations from the fuse numbers and slots listed in the overview.
-If necessary, ask for the exact fuse assignment from suitably qualified professionals.
+Depending on country, production version, model year, and installed equipment, the fuse numbers and slots may differ from the overview shown here.
+If the assignment is unclear or the circuit is related to a safety system, ask suitably qualified professionals for the exact fuse information.
 Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility.

 Fuse assignment